Discourse Features Enhance Detection of Document-Level Machine-Generated Content: Evaluation

+The PDTB codes are intuitively accurate.
+For instance, the `expansion.level-of-detail' code corresponds to the elaboration on the `lever' in the second sentence, following the `lever' discussed in the previous sentence.
+Additionally, the `contingency.cause' code is marked by sentences containing conjunctions such as `but' and `so' to indicate cause and effect relationships.
+The `expansion.instantiation' code is identified by the presence of the phrase `for example.'
+These examples demonstrate that PDTB coding aligns well with human judgment, providing evidence for the effectiveness of discourse features in detecting MGC.
+Conversely, we hypothesize that GPTZero produced incorrect classifications due to its relative emphasis on writing style and other semantic features rather than on discourse features.

-for the PDTB3.0 and PDTB2.0 annotated datasets, respectively on paraWP.
+In addition, we conducted an \textbf{ablation study} focusing on discourse features.
+To successfully extract document-level semantic meaning as DTransformer does, we trained the original HiBERT model \cite{zhang-etal-2019-hibert} on the paraWP dataset.
+However, the predicted accuracy with the hierarchical architecture model alone is 0.53 and 0.49 for the PDTB3.0 and PDTB2.0 annotated datasets, respectively on paraWP.
 This finding highlights the importance of incorporating both discourse and semantic features for effective document-level MGC detection.
 Additionally, it highlights that the accuracy gain for DTransformer is primarily attributable to discourse features.

 In light of the models' high performance, we aim to evaluate the \textbf{scalability} of our models.
 We conducted five independent experiments for each model, utilizing different random seeds.
 DTransformer with PDTB 2.0 resulted in a mean test accuracy of 0.67 and a standard deviation of 0.03 on the paraLFQA dataset.
 The DTransformer with PDTB 3.0 produced a mean test accuracy of 0.70 and a standard deviation of 0.02.
 These results indicate the high mean accuracy and consistency of both models, demonstrating good scalability.
 The lower standard deviation of PDTB 3.0 suggests more stable performance across different runs.
+Additionally, the high accuracy of the revised paraWP serves as evidence that DTransformer is highly robust against surface-level attacks.

+Based on this analysis, we argue that our findings are theoretically supported: machines struggle to maintain a stable discourse structure in document-level text generation, whereas humans can preserve a clear central theme when writing long texts.
+This is consistent with previous research suggesting that LLMs cannot effectively process and comprehend long documents.
+Instead, they tend to segment texts into chunks and process them sequentially, leading to a loss of contextual coherence \cite{agrawal2024can, abedu2024llm}.
+Our approach is effective because we explicitly provide this structural information to the model.